 Who is eligible to make a Restricted Report?
 At this time, only military personnel of the Armed Forces and their adult dependents are eligible to file a Restricted Report.
 Service members who were victims of sexual assault PRIOR to enlistment or commissioning are eligible to receive SAPR services under either reporting option.
 The DoD shall provide support to a Service member regardless of when or where the sexual assault took place.
 National Guard (NG) and Reserve Component members who are sexually assaulted when performing active service or inactive duty training, or if reporting a sexual assault that occurred prior to, or while not performing active service or inactive duty training, are eligible to receive SAPR support advocacy services from a SARC and a SAPR VA and the appropriate referrals, if requested, and are eligible to file a Restricted or Unrestricted Report.

 Who is not eligible?
 DoD civilians, and DoD contractor victims currently may use only Unrestricted Reporting.
-The Sexual Assault Prevention and Response (SAPR) program does not handle domestic violence cases.
+The Sexual Assault Prevention and Response (SAPR) program does not handle intimate partner violence cases.
 They are handled by the Family Advocacy Program.

 Understanding DoD's Restricted (Confidential) Reporting Policy

 DoD's Restricted (Confidential) Reporting Policy permits adult victims of sexual assault to report the crime to specified individuals (SARC, SAPR VA, or healthcare personnel) who can then ensure the victim receives healthcare (medical and mental health), advocacy services (from a SARC or SAPR VA), and legal advice (from a Special Victims' Counsel) without notifying command or law enforcement officials.
 For purposes of public safety and command responsibility, the SARC will notify the installation commander that “an assault” has occurred and provide very limited details that do NOT include the identity of the victim.
 See the Department of Defense Directive 6495.01, Sexual Assault Prevention and Response (SAPR) Program for complete details.